-(Note: Since there are multiple Android manufacturers, the instructions on how to adjust settings on your device may be different than the ones we give here.
-For your specific steps check your user manual.
+(Note: Since there are multiple Android manufacturers, the instructions on adjusting settings on your device may differ from the ones we give here.
+For your specific steps, check your user manual.
 Tap or click here for thousands of free user manuals online.)

 For Windows 10, open Settings > Update & security > For developers.
 Under the header “Developer Mode” and “Install apps from any source, including loose files, slide the toggle to the left to disable.

-iOS devices don’t really have a way to sideload apps unless they’re jailbroken.
-You will still have to be vigilant and read reviews and feedback for the apps on iTunes and the Apple App store before you download and install.
+iOS devices don’t have a way to sideload apps unless they’re jailbroken.
+Before downloading and installing, you will still have to be vigilant and read reviews and feedback for the iTunes and the Apple App store apps.

 2. Downloading without a virus or spyware scanner

 If you are surfing the web unprotected, please stop.
-There are numerous threats and scams lurking out there that will try and catch you off guard.
-Remember, all it takes is a few clicks to let the bad stuff in so a little help from security software is always a good thing to have.
-Think of it as your personal internet bodyguard.
+Numerous threats and scams are lurking out there that will try and catch you off guard.
+Remember, all it takes is a few clicks to let the bad stuff in, so a bit of help from security software is always good.
+Think of it as your internet bodyguard.

-Windows 10 has its own free built-in scanner called Windows Defender that will protect you from known threats.
-It does a decent job on its own but for even better and complete protection, be it Android, Mac or Windows, you could always opt for third-party security solutions for that extra peace of mind.
+Windows 10 has a free built-in scanner called Windows Defender that will protect you from known threats.
+It does a decent job on its own, but for even better and complete protection, be it Android, Mac or Windows, you could always opt for third-party security solutions for that extra peace of mind.
 Tap or click here to find the best antivirus for PC or Mac.

 3. You don’t research applications via user feedback and reviews